slitvinov/gitlog/poisson/README.md

 jupytext --sync 1.md 2.md
 ```

-A five-point stencil (dereived by Rossent in 1975) to approximate
+A nine-point stencil (derived by Rosser in 1975) offers superior
-Laplace operator gains a lot of accury for the model computational
+accuracy for approximating the Laplace operator compared to the common
-work compare to popular five-point stencil.
-Here is a complite example
+five-point stencil.
+Here's an example comparing both, reproducing a
-which comapares the two and reporduced the table from (Strikwerda's
-books, references are in the notebook).
-And we talking about accuracy
-~1e-8 on the grid like in the picture.
+table from Strikwerda's book (references in the notebook):

 https://colab.research.google.com/github/slitvinov/gitlog/blob/main/poisson/9points.ipynb

+It achieves 1e-8 accuracy on the grid shown.